rrnyquist/ebenezer/_Scripture/ESV/48_Galatians.md

 For each will have to bear his own load. ^0605

-Let the one who is taught the word share all good things with the one who teaches. ^0606
+One who is taught the word must share all good things with the one who teaches. ^0606

-Do not be deceived : God is not mocked, for whatever one sows, that will he also reap. ^0607
+Do not be deceived: God is not mocked, for whatever one sows, that will he also reap. ^0607

 For the one who sows to his own flesh will from the flesh reap corruption, but the one who sows to the Spirit will from the Spirit reap eternal life. ^0608